 - Reduce permeability

-A powerful drill advances drill steel with radial mixing paddles near the bottom of the drill string.
-The binder slurry is pumped through the drill steel to the tool as it advances and additional soil mixing is completed as it is withdrawn.
+Wet soil mixing is also known as the Deep Mixing Method.
+A powerful drill advances a mixing tool as binder slurry is pumped through the connecting drill steel, mixing the soil to the target depth.
+Additional mixing of the soil is completed as the tool is withdrawn to the surface.
 Mass wet soil mixing, or mass stabilization, is performed with a horizontal axis rotary mixing tool at the end of a track hoe arm.
 The binder slurry is injected through a feed pipe attached to the arm.

 This process constructs individual soilcrete columns, rows of overlapping columns or 100% mass stabilization, all with a designed strength and stiffness.